Pear – Separation – Five of Fruit Trees (Cups)

 In Greek mythology, the pear tree was sacred to Hera, mother of the Olympian gods.
 Despite being the goddess of marriage and childbirth, she could also become jealous and vengeful.

-She was known as Hera Apios, (apios is Greek for “pear tree”) and idols of her were carved from pear trees.
+She was known as Hera Apios, (apiosis Greek for “pear tree”) idols of her were carved from pear trees.
 Romans saw Hera as Juno, Aphrodite and Venus.
 The Latin word for pear is pirum, meaning, “pear-shaped.”
 The pyramidal shape of a pear tree is similar to its fruit, which resembles a womb.
-This speaks to the fact that a woman’s womb has the potential to create life, yet the womb must ultimately separate itself to let that life live.
+This speaks to the fact that a woman’s womb has the potential to create life, yet the womb must separate itself from that life for the child to live.
+Separation is a normal aspect of life and pear reminds us of this fact.

-Pears are native to coastal and temperate regions of Western Europe and North Africa to Asia.
-The Pyrus genus is thought to originate in China and spread from there.
+Pears Pyrus, apples Malus and quince Cydonia are all cousins in the Rosaceae family.
+Each has a unique story to tell.
+Pears are native to coastal and temperate regions of the Old World from Western Europe and North Africa to Asia.
+The genus is thought to originate in China and spread from there.
 Today there are over 20 species and 3000 known varieties of pear including deciduous and evergreen trees that can reach heights of 56ft.

 The spirit of the pear tree invites us to see that true unity is a continual process of joining and separating.
 In Taoist tradition, this concept is known as Yin and Yang, or the harmony of opposites.
 Empedocles (Greek philosopher circa 490–430BCE) also saw that the forces of nature were eternally brought together into union by love and then separated through strife.
 This process may feel chaotic but it is a necessary aspect of creation.